100 Best Baking Tips and Tricks

 1) Cooking is an Art, Baking is a Science.
 In cooking, you can throw in a handful of herbs or a little more butter, like you were adding a bit more chartreuse to an oil-painting.
 You can make changes as you go with no major catastrophe in the end.
 In baking, everything matters.
 Think of baking as chemistry.
 One small adjustment could be your undoing, but you won’t know it until you pull your cake out of the oven.
 When making something for the first time, read the recipe thoroughly before you start.
 Follow every step to a tee.
 Remember, the recipe developer thought each element was important enough to document, so there must be a reason for it.
 Do not alter the recipe until you’ve made it successfully at least once.

 2) Measuring matters.
 We Americans like to kick it old-school in the measuring department, relying on cups and spoons to give the proper proportions.
 Yet pastry chefs world-wide measure their ingredients by metric weight.
 The reason for this is that a cup of flour can vary greatly in weight depending on the type of flour, and how packed it is.
 In a perfect world, all home-cooks would use scales and metric measurement to insure exact amounts of wet and dry ingredients.
-As that’s never going to happen, make sure to always pour ingredients into your measuring cups, never scoop.
+As that’s never going to happen, make sure to always Stir in the bag, Spoon in the cup, and Level flour when measuring.
 Scooping packs the ingredient down, meaning you end up with more than you want.
-Always level the measuring spoons and cups with a knife or spatula. *If you are a habitual scooper and can’t stop, at least stir the ingredient (especially flour) to lighten it, before scooping into the bag.
+This goes for other ingredients as well, but mis-measured flour is most often the culprit in faulty baked goods.

 3) Quality ingredients.
 Different brands of butter, yogurt, buttermilk, and flour have varied levels of moisture, fat, and protein.
 These little variations can greatly effect the outcome of the final product.
 Use the brands the recipe developer recommends, or find brands that suit your baking needs and use them exclusively so you know how they will react in your recipe.